nss-evening-web-development/curriculum/src/data/curriculum/python/week-01/instructor-notes.md

 is_featured: true
 ---

-## Night 1: Orientation and Installations
+## Day 1: Orientation and Installations

 1. Start with Check-Ins
 1. Intruduce yourself and the JI's as the class's Senior's